SMPTE/ris-osvp-metadata-camdkit/index.md

               ]
             }
           ],
-          "description": " Normalised real numbers (0-1) for focus, iris and zoom.
-Encoders are represented in this way (as opposed to raw integer   values) to ensure values remain independent of encoder resolution,   mininum and maximum (at an acceptable loss of precision).
+          "description": "Normalised real numbers (0-1) for focus, iris and zoom.
+Encoders are represented in this way (as opposed to raw integer values) to ensure values remain independent of encoder resolution, minimum and maximum (at an acceptable loss of precision).
 These values are only relevant in lenses with end-stops that demarcate the 0 and 1 range.
 Value should be provided in the following directions (if known): Focus:   0=infinite     1=closest Iris:    0=open         1=closed Zoom:    0=wide angle   1=telephoto "
         },
         "entrancePupilOffset": {
           "type": "number",